A Showdown Between World Elite Mastercard And Visa Infinite

 Overview of World Elite and Visa Infinite programs

-Each of these offer different levels of perks.
-For our exercise, we’ll be comparing World Elite and Visa Infinite cards, as they’re the closest to each other in terms of benefits.
+Each of these offers different levels of perks.
+For this guide, we'll pit Visa Infinite cards vs. Mastercard World Elite credit cards since they’re the closest to each other in terms of benefits.

-Comparison of World Elite and Visa Infinite Privilege benefits
+Comparison of World Elite and Visa Infinite benefits

 * Cirque du Soleil